taraanwar/football-shop/README.md

 Deployed URL: http://tara-nirmala-footballshop.pbp.cs.ui.ac.id

+ASSIGNMENT 6
+A. What is the difference between synchronous request and asynchronous request?

+Synchronus = the browser waits for the server response so the UI is blocked until it returns

+Asynchronous = browser sends a background request so the UI stays interactive

+B. How does AJAX work in Django (request–response flow)?

+1. JS triggers fetch () to a Django URL
+2. Django view processes input and returns JSON
+3. JS then/await handler reads the JSON and updates the DOM wihtout full reload

+C. What are the advantages of using AJAX compared to regular rendering in Django?

+1. Faster performance becasue no reload
+2. Smoother UX
+3. Easier incremental updates

+D. How do you ensure security when using AJAX for Login and Register features in Django?

+1. Use Django auth server side
+2. Validate inputs with
+3. UserCreationForm for register
+4. Send CSRF tokens with requests and avoid @csrf_exempt

+E. How does AJAX affect user experience (UX) on websites?

+1. Immediate feedback
+2. User stay in context
+3. Speed imrpovements

 ASSIGNMENT 5
 A. CSS Selector Priority: If multiple CSS selectors target an HTML element, explain the priority order for CSS selector selection